Showing posts with label Bollywood. Show all posts

 Modernity and Western ideas: Naren is representative of modernity in the film.
 He is young, handsome, educated and liberal.
 He wears western clothes and believes in love.
 He is willing to fight for a woman whom he loves, even if she has been married to someone, and even if it means that society will be against them.

-Complexities of a joint family: Personally I found the second half of the film much more satisfying, probably because I find fascinating the mixture of closeness, manipulations and strategies of negotiating personal spaces and choices in the living together of joint families.
-My favourite film on this theme of joint families is Apne Paraye (Family and outsiders), also based on a novel by Sarat Chandra Chatterjee, and directed by Basu Chatterjee.
-From the "Swami" team, it also had Shabana Azmi as the young bride of an uneployed man, while Utpal Dutt and Girish Karnad played two brothers.
+My favourite film on this theme of joint families is Apne Paraye (Family and outsiders), also based on another novel by Sarat Chandra Chatterjee, and directed by Basu Chatterjee.
+From the "Swami" team, it also had Shabana Azmi as the young bride of an unemployed man (Amol Palekar), while Utpal Dutt and Girish Karnad played his two elder brothers.

 Technical aspects of the film: Swami has some beautiful songs including the sublime “Kya karun sajni” sung by Jesudas.
 Film's dialogue were written by acclaimed Hindi author Manu Bhandari.